ossrs/srs-docs/src/pages/faq-oryx.md

 Then, open [http://localhost:2023](http://localhost:2023) to log in to the backend.

 > Note: Be careful not to use duplicate ports and make sure the mounted data directories are unique.
 Keep
-> the two SRS Stacks completely separate.
+> the two Oryxs completely separate.

-Although the SRS Stack web UI doesn't display the RTMP port because it uses the same port 1935 within the docker, this doesn't cause any issues.
+Although the Oryx web UI doesn't display the RTMP port because it uses the same port 1935 within the docker, this doesn't cause any issues.
 You can still publish to each stack using different RTMP ports.
 However, you can setup the exposed ports: